muneer78/muneer78.github.io/_posts/2014-10-31-voting-gop.md

 This is from a Fark comment:

-> 1.You will have to choose from a wide selection of what are varying shades of white.
+> 1. You will have to choose from a wide selection of what are varying shades of white.
 >
 > 2. You will be asked to come up with more money than you intended.
 >